-M68K Ada supports fixed-point types up to 64 bits in size using 8, 16, 32 or 64 bits as appropriate.
-The value of 'Small may be either a power of two (chosen by the compiler), or an arbitrary value given in a representation clause.
+M1750 Ada supports fixed-point types up to 64 bits in size using 16, 32 or 64 bits as appropriate.
+The value of 'Small may be either a power of two, or an arbitrary value given in a representation clause.